Meet the Robinsons (video game): Nintendo DS version

 The Nintendo DS version is a third-person shooter with a simplified version of the console storyline, borrowing familiar game elements, such as the Dissembler and Charge Glove as well as adding exclusive ones.
 It follows the console version in four different worlds; Egypt, Lizzy, Stanley, and finally the Bowler Hat Guy's robotic hat - Doris, that ensures a final battle for the future.
 The Nintendo DS version also includes chargeball as well, just as the console version.

 Reception

 The game received "mixed or average" reviews, according to Metacritic.

-GameSpot gave the Xbox 360, PlayStation 2, PC and GameCube versions a 6.9 out of 10, while the Wii version was given a 6.7 out 10, the Nintendo DS version a 6.7 out 10 and the Game Boy Advance version a 4.3 out of 10.
+GameSpot gave the Xbox 360, PlayStation 2, PC and GameCube versions a 6.9 out of 10, while the Wii version was given a 6.7 out of 10, the Nintendo DS version a 6.7 out of 10 and the Game Boy Advance version a 4.3 out of 10.

 GameZone gave the Xbox 360 version a 6.5 out of 10, while the PlayStation 2 version was given a 5.0 out of 10.

 IGN gave both the PlayStation 2 version a 7.0 out of 10 and the Wii version a 6.8 out of 10.
 Nintendo DS version received a 6.5 out of 10, writing: "Time travel has never been easier... or shorter".